enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iv.md

 ### $week

 The `$week` date operator is used to extract the exact week of the year the document was made on.
-The output goes from 1-53.
+The output goes from 1 to 53.

 **Note:** The weeks start counting on Sunday(`1`) each year.
 If the year stars on any other day, those days belong in week `0` and week `1` starts from the first Sunday of that year.